cran/PROJ/README.md

 PROJ version 7, full function 🤸 <!-- badges: end -->

-The goal of PROJ is to provide generic coordinate system transformations in R. The functional requirement is for the system library PROJ \>= 6.
+The goal of PROJ is to provide generic coordinate system transformations in R with a functional requirement for the system library PROJ \>= 6.

 This is same goal as the [reproj](https://cran.r-project.org/package=reproj) package, but provided for later versions of the underlying library.
 Reproj currently